Insure Salvage Car Nevada

 First, let’s establish what a salvage car is.
 In the state of Nevada, there are actually three different categories that are used for these types of vehicles.
 Two are reparable, but one is not.
 These three ways that a title could be designated include:

-- Non-Repairable – If the vehicle has suffered from 100% damage, has been stripped or burned beyond anything that could be restored, then it will be listed as a non-repairable car.
+If the vehicle has suffered from 100% damage and has strips or burns beyond restoration.
+Then its listing will be a non-repairable car.
 That means it cannot ever be used as a vehicle again.
-It can only be sold for scrap or parts.
+You can only sell for scrap or parts.

-- Flood – The state of Nevada has a separate category for cars that have been flooded.
-If the flood waters went higher than the door sill on the bottom of the vehicle, if it entered the passenger area, the trunk or under the hood and it has come in contact with anything electrical, then it is considered salvaged due to flood damage.
+The state of Nevada has a separate category for cars that have been flooded.
+If the flood waters went higher than the door sill on the bottom of the vehicle, if it entered the passenger area, the trunk, or under the hood and it has come in contact with anything electrical, then it is considered salvaged due to flood damage.

 All salvaged cars will have a specialty title that is actually orange in color.
 These vehicles can’t be driven legally until a rebuilt title has been issued.

 If the salvage car you have purchased is older than ten years old, then the state of Nevada does have special rules about this.
-The 65% rule doesn’t exactly apply in the same way, and if damage is deemed minor enough, then the vehicle still may not receive a salvage title.
+The 65% rule doesn’t exactly apply in the same way.
+And if the damage is minor enough, then the vehicle still may not receive a salvage title.

 Repairing a Salvage Car

-When you have purchased your salvage car through an online auction, you will need to make repairs to it so that it can be deemed safe for driving.
+When you have purchased your salvage car through a dealer or public online auction, you will need to make repairs to it so that it can be deemed safe for driving.
 If you go through all of the proper steps, then the Nevada DMV will issue a repair/restore title, which means you can register and insure the car.

 - Your car must be five years old or newer.

 - When you first get the vehicle, you need to have a DMV inspection done before any repairs are made.
+Probably you should pay some fee to receive a rebuilding license for your car or motorcycle.
 Remember that you cannot drive the car, so it will need to be towed.